collinprather/Big-Data-Ignite-2018/README.md

 # Big Data Ignite Conference 2018

 This repository contains my code and presentation for my presentation, 'Machine Learning from Scratch', that I will be presenting on Friday, Sept.
 21 2018, at the Devos Place in Grand Rapids, MI.
-Currently, this repo is a bit of a mess, as I'm producing many different drafts.
-As the conference nears, I'll be cleaning this up.

 ---